AqwamCreates/DataPredict/docs/API/Others/ModelParametersMerger.md

 ### setCustomSplitPercentageArray()

 Sets a custom split percentage for each of the model parameters.
+This will be used when "custom" merge type is used.

 ```
 ModelParametersMerger:setCustomSplitPercentageArray(splitPercentageArray: number[])